ridwanyinus/frontend-coding-guidelines/Coding_Guide-Eng.md

 - W3C Standards Compliance: Write valid HTML code that follows W3C recommendations.
 - Semantics: Correctly understand the meaning of elements and choose/use appropriate semantic elements.
 Avoid using redundant `div` elements that lack meaning or content.
-- Accessibility: Ensure content is accessible to all users, including screen reader users and keyboard operators, by meeting basic accessibility requirements such as providing alternative text (`alt`), associating form controls with labels, and creating appropriate heading structures.
-Also check out [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/)
+- Accessibility: Ensure content is accessible to all users, including screen reader users and keyboard operators, by meeting basic accessibility requirements such as providing alternative text (`alt`), associating form controls with labels, and creating appropriate heading structures, Include ARIA landmarks when necessary.
+Also check out [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/) and [ A11Y project](https://www.a11yproject.com)
 - Performance: Avoid unnecessary elements and markup, optimize images, and utilize lazy loading (`loading="lazy"`) to improve loading speed.

+- The best way to make your website accessible is to actually use your website as different people in your audience would — test it out using a screen reader, try only using a keyboard instead of a mouse etc..

 #### Compliance Verification